GOOGLE DATA STUDIO: ALL YOUR DATA IN ONE DASHBOARD

 Let’s have a look at what the tool looks like from the inside:

-DATA STUDIO EXAMPLE
+TAKE A LOOK INSIDE THIS DATA STUDIO EXAMPLE

-By clicking on one of the fields in edit mode you will be able to modify the data source in “data” (see to the left of the page in the picture above) and the design in “style” (see to the right of the page).
+By clicking on one of the fields in edit mode you will be able to modify the data source in “data” (see to the left of the page in the picture above) and the design in “style” (see to the right of the same page).

 For a complete guide on how to build a dashboard with Google Data Studio, have a look here.

-TIPS FOR GOOGLE DATA STUDIO BEGINNER
+TIPS FOR GOOGLE DATA STUDIO BEGINNERS

 - Double check if the displayed data for the chosen time range in Data Studio is exactly the same as in the report parts of the Data Sources (Google Analytics, Google Ads etc.).

-Get in touch if you are interested in having a bespoke dashboard to help you make smart business decisions. data studio dashboard ?
+Get in touch if you are interested in having a bespoke dashboard to help you make smart business decisions.

 BLITZ DIGITAL MARKETING